callahan2500/ngcarey-website/src/content/post/pizza-review-analysis/index.md

 !["Score Difference over Time"](./difference_between_cs_and_ds.png)

 The trendline is effectively flat, hovering around Score Difference of 0.50.
-This flat slope therefore suggests Portnoy's scoring has been remarkably consistent, despite changes in how pizzerias are selected.
+This flat slope suggests Portnoy's scoring is remarkably consistent, despite changes in how pizzerias are selected.

 ### Conclusion
 Dave Portnoy has been reviewing pizza almost every day since 2013.
-In this analysis, I showed that perceived increasese in Portnoy's scoring likely stemmed from the way he and his team picked spots to review, not due to Portnoy becoming more generous with his scores.
+In this analysis, I showed that perceived increases in Portnoy's scoring likely stemmed from the way he and his team picked spots to review, not due to Portnoy becoming more generous with his scores.
 In fact, Portnoy's Scores demonstrated impressive consistency over time when compared with the Community Scores.

 This is good news for OneBite users and pizzerias alike.
 While you may not agree with Portnoy’s taste, you can be more confident that a Portnoy 7.1 pizza reviewed in 2016 should be comparable to a 7.1 reviewed in 2023.